-Watchdog bans gin ads after complaints upheld
+'Light-hearted' gin adverts banned by watchdog

 Another example was captioned: "The medicinal qualities of gin are never-ending it seems… All the more reason to make sure you’re stocked up!".

-It included embedded text and an image from an editorial post about period pain.
+It included text and an image from an editorial post about period pain.

-A further post featured a picture of a glass of gin and tonic accompanied by the text: “I only drink gin on two occasions: When I’m thirsty and when I’m not thirsty”.
+A further post displayed a picture of a glass of gin and tonic accompanied by the text: "I only drink gin on two occasions: When I’m thirsty and when I’m not thirsty".

 One ad, dated January 1, featured an image of the drink accompanied by the text: "Shut up liver, you’re fine!
 Gin?"

-Other posts spoke about “making healthy choices”, referenced to an article about speeding up the metabolism, or suggested a man named “Bill” was smart for drinking gin instead of abstaining from alcohol during “dry January”.
+Other posts spoke about "making healthy choices", referenced to an article about speeding up the metabolism, or suggested a man named "Bill" was smart for drinking gin instead of abstaining for “dry January”.

 Aberdeenshire Alcohol and Drug Partnership challenged whether the ads were irresponsible because they encouraged excessive drinking, implied alcohol had therapeutic qualities and questioned whether comparative nutrition claims complied with the relevant code.

-It also claimed two posts, including one that suggested gin could “make you look better naked”, linked alcohol to sexual success.
+It also claimed two posts, including one which suggested gin could "make you look better naked", linked alcohol to sexual success.

 The Scottish Gin Society said it did not consider the posts were advertisements and argued they did not fall within the code’s remit.